LuisaSusanneFlaig/AR-App-for-Android/README.md

 ## Usage

-Use inside toom to avoid problems with lightning
+Use inside a room to avoid problems with lightning